truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 As with the very Federal Reserve System that Bitcoin aims to replace, these elite "non-peers" will [1] Team Up for [greater collective clout per non-expert info-processed](https://en.wikipedia.org/wiki/Duverger%27s_law), [2] import credibility from [top credential-ers](http://web.mit.edu/), [3] [entwine themselves with existing players](http://www.newyorker.com/business/currency/inside-the-fight-over-bitcoins-future), [4] [formally entrench themselves](http://coinjournal.net/gavin-andresen-mike-hearn-will-be-the-benevolent-dictator-of-bitcoinxt/) to prevent the "wrong" people from making changes to Bitcoin.

-In the extreme, an environment of frequent hard forks would eventually obviate the need for validation rules at all, and
+In the extreme, an environment of frequent hard forks would eventually obviate the need for validation rules at all, and [the people in charge would just be doing whatever they wanted](http://www.truthcoin.info/images/chancellor.png).

-The initial esoteric --technical and (subjectively) meritocratic-- will collapse into a formal power structure.
-The minority who understood "original Bitcoin" will be powerless to prevent "new Bitcoin" from morphing slowly into the existing system.
+The initial esoteric --technical and (subjectively) meritocratic-- would collapse into a formal power structure.
+The minority who understood "original Bitcoin" will be powerless to prevent "new Bitcoin" from morphing slowly away from the principles that originally made it distinctive.

 #### Conclusion: Remove the Contention